 Over-regulation and over-taxation hurt the economy and the people in many ways.
 We seem to be too busy assigning blame for what went wrong during the recession, and attempting to fix it with more regulation, instead of trying to raise the standard of living for all Americans such that they’d never have needed to default on their mortgages in the first place!
 Nobody WANTS to lose their home or default on their mortgages by choice.
 The same with healthcare.
 We seem to always want to band-aid the situation rather than look at the systemic long-term issues and fix those.
 We need to change our mindset.
 We can either band-aid the situation and put in place policies which make people more dependent on the Government, or look at ways to raise everyone’s standard of living such that these entitlement programs are not needed in the first place!
 I was in favor of alternatives to the Obama healthcare bill as proposed by Congressmen Ryan (WI-R) and Kirk (IL-R)

-The fix to the prospect of future Social Security and Medicare trust fund insolvency is simple: The Federal Government should simply issue a check equivalent to the amount everyone has contributed to those funds, stop any future payroll deductions, and then GET OUT of the business of providing entitlement benefits altogether.
+Probably a very unpopular measure, but the bitter medicine to fix the problem of future Social Security and Medicare trust fund insolvency is simple: The Federal Government should simply issue a check equivalent to the amount everyone has contributed to those funds, stop any future payroll deductions, and then GET OUT of the business of providing entitlement benefits altogether.
 This would promote individual fiscal responsibility for people’s own retirements.
 The economy would benefit in the short-term (for at least a number of years!) from relatively big checks written out to every American, the Treasury would benefit from not having to worry about the future prospect of Social Security and Medicare trust fund insolvency, the average working American would see a bigger paycheck every two weeks, all employers would benefit as they wouldn’t need to contribute matching amounts of Social Security and Medicare tax on each paycheck, and people would now have more choice about what to do with their money for Retirement and old-age healthcare benefits.
 Seniors would receive the largest disbursements, considering they would have been contributing into the system for the longest time.
 The US Constitution would be upheld because the Federal Government would be going back to focusing on what our Founding Fathers had in mind when they drafted our Constitution!
 Everyone would win --- US employers, existing employees, as well as retirees.
 Making this happen may not be easy, but would be one sure way of kicking our economy into high gear and making aggressive job-creation happen right here at home by reducing employers’ payroll tax burden.
 Don’t even get me started with ObamaCare.
 It is a big disaster and should never have been conceived.
 I am an incompassionate twit you say?
 What about all those poor people out there?
 In times past, religious institutions, specifically Churches and Synagogues used to carry the burden of providing for the needy.
 Indeed the burden has now shifted to the Local, State and Federal Governments.
 It is time this is reverted back to the Churches.
 Scripture backs me up on this.
 “And the King shall answer and say unto them, Verily I say unto you, Inasmuch as ye did it unto one of these my brethren, even these least, ye did it unto me.”
 Matthew 25:40.
 No Church in America sets an example of compassion to the poor and needy better than the Willow Creek Community Church in South Barrington, Illinois.
 Under the direction of Heather Larson and Dan Hybels, the Church boasts of a fully equipped Care Center and a Cars ministry for the needy in the community.
 No President in America has done more to empower Churches to do more in this area than President George W. Bush.
 The White House Office of Faith-Based and Neighborhood Partnerships, formerly the White House Office of Faith-Based and Community Initiatives (OFBCI) is an office within the White House that is part of the Executive Office of the President of the United States.
 Established by President Bush through an executive order on January 29, 2001, representing one of the key domestic policies of his campaign promise of "compassionate conservatism."
 The initiative sought to strengthen faith-based and community organizations and expand their capacity to provide federally funded social services, with the idea having been that these groups were well-situated to meet the needs of local individuals.
 I would take this one step further and begin to taper the aid provided to the needy directly by the Government and begin to funnel this through religious institutions.

 Over-taxation becomes a disincentive for companies to locate in the United States, and nobody’s interests are served by taxing the heck out of the middle class, or even the wealthy.
 When people get to keep more of their own money, everyone benefits.
 When the wealthy get to keep more of their own money, they are more inclined to start companies and hire people here.